Rubaeid-Sanjid/Tech-Talks-client-side/README.md

 Live Site Link: https://tech-talks-auth.web.app

 ## About:
-This is a technology-related blogging website.
+TechTALKS is a technology-related blogging website.
 It helps everyone by giving them a proper knowledge of technology.
 As a result, people can stay updated with new technologies.

 ## Features of website:
 1. Sign up and login